LiveWithTrance/DS5690Presentation/README.md

 ```math
 \text{Attention}(\mathbf{q}, \mathbf{k}) = \text{softmax}\left(\frac{\mathbf{q}\mathbf{k}^T + m}{\sqrt{d_k}}\right) \mathbf{v}
 ```

+In this equation:
+- `\mathbf{q}` and `\mathbf{k}` represent query and key vectors respectively.
+- `m` is a constant scalar bias specific to each head in the model.
+- `d_k` is the dimensionality of the key vectors.

+### Advantages of ALiBi
+- **Simplifies Calculations**: ALiBi eliminates the need for position embeddings, simplifying the overall computation within the attention mechanism.
+- **Maintains Accuracy**: Despite its simplicity, ALiBi has been shown to produce attention scores that are just as accurate as those using traditional position embeddings.
+- **Eases Implementation**: Without position embeddings, ALiBi reduces the computational complexity, making it easier to implement and train Transformer models.
+- **Handles Longer Sequences**: ALiBi is particularly effective for sequences at inference time that are longer than those encountered during training.

+### Answer of question1 : Why Use ALiBi?
+Traditional position embeddings can sometimes be problematic, especially when dealing with non-linear relationships in language or when handling sequences longer than those seen during training.
+ALiBi's head-specific constant bias simplifies the model without compromising on performance, making it an attractive choice for NLP tasks.

 3. **Advantages**:
    - **Simplification and Speed**: ALiBi simplifies the calculation of attention scores, making it faster than using traditional position embeddings.
 It does not require the additional computation and optimization that comes with learning position embeddings during training【47†(serp.ai)】.